Panama At Her Most Romantic

 This is a neighborhood in transition, and many in the Casco are keen not only to renovate the old colonial structures to their original glory, but to do so while preserving the cozy Panamanian community that has existed for decades among them.

 The Casco is, for me, both the most colorful, historic, and romantic section of Panama City and, as well, the most authentically Panamanian.
 People typically love it or hate it.
 You should come have a look and make up your own mind.

-Continue Reading: Documentation Required To Open A Bank Account In Panama
+Continue Reading: How To Open A Bank Account In Panama